rapid7/metasploit-framework/documentation/modules/auxiliary/admin/http/hikvision_unauth_pwd_reset_cve_2017_7921.md

 ## Vulnerable Application

-Many Hikvision IP cameras contain a backdoor that allows unauthenticated impersonation of any configured user account.
-This is possible due to the firmware containing a hard coded magic string that bypasses all security on the camera and will provide full admin access.
-This allows a hacker to completely control the camera and modify any setting or retrieve sensitive information.
+Many Hikvision IP cameras contain backdoor credentials that allow unauthenticated impersonation of any configured user account.
+This allows an attacker to bypass all security on the camera and gain full admin access, allowing them to thereby completely control the camera and modify any setting or retrieve sensitive information.

-This module allows the attacker to perform an unauthenticated password change on any vulnerable Hikvision IP Camera, which can be used to gain full administrative access to the affected device.
+This module allows the attacker to perform an unauthenticated password change on any vulnerable Hikvision IP Camera using these backdoor credentials.
+This can then be used to gain full administrative access to the affected device.

 The vulnerability has been present in Hikvision products since 2014.
 In addition to Hikvision-branded devices, it affects many white-labeled